Corporate & Professional Pensions Ltd Claims

 Update on Corporate & Professional Pensions Limited – February 2022

-The Self-Invested Personal Pension (“SIPP”) operator Corporate & Professional Pensions Limited (“C&PP”) entered into administration on 1 February 2022.
+The Self-Invested Personal Pension (“SIPP”) provider Corporate & Professional Pensions Limited (“C&PP”) entered into administration on 1 February 2022.
 Smith & Williamson LLP has been appointed as the administrators.

 The Financial Conduct Authority (“FCA”) has announced on its website that the administration is a result of C&PP being unable to pay Financial Ombudsman Service (“FOS”) final decisions related to the lack of due diligence completed by C&PP prior to its acceptance of high-risk and non-standard investments into its SIPP.